viktor-ferenczi/performance-improvements/README.md

 Side effect of the fix is that grid ownership changes are reflected in safe zone behavior only up to 2 seconds later (1 second on average).

-TBD: Support ticket
+Please vote on the [support ticket](https://support.keenswh.com/spaceengineers/pc/topic/24146-performance-mysafezone-issafe-is-called-frequently-but-not-cached)

-### Reducing memory allocations
+### Reducing memory allocations in the turret targeting system

 There are large memory allocations in some frequently called routines, causing quite a bit of GC pressure:
 - `MyLargeTurretTargetingSystem.SortTargetRoots`
 - `MyLargeTurretTargetingSystem.UpdateVisibilityCacheCounters`

-TBD: Support ticket
+Please vote on the [support ticket](https://support.keenswh.com/spaceengineers/pc/topic/24145-excessive-memory-allocation-in-mylargeturrettargetingsystem)